Want to smoke your own fish and cheese in your backyard? Learn how to build your own DIY cold smoker with our step-by-step guide.

 Are you looking for a way to know how to build a cold smoker?
 Let’s start by defining what cold smoking is.
 Then we can look at what you need to do and the small details involved.
-Smoking meat involves introducing flavours to food using very minimal heat.
+Smoking meat involves introducing flavors to food using very minimal heat.
 This is the core of what makes it a cold smoker.

 Cold smoking, introduces smoke and fumes into the meat.
-Because of this, it is imperative to ensure that the wood that you use is safe, and also introduces a pleasant flavour.
+Because of this, it is imperative to ensure that the wood that you use is safe, and also introduces a pleasant flavor.
 A cold smoker will help you make smoked meats that can easily be used as cold meat.
 In this article, we take a look at how you can build a cold smoker yourself.
 Let’s take a look, shall we?

 How do I maintain low temperatures in a cold smoker?